psrenergy/PSRClassesInterface.jl/docs/src/examples.md

 ```@example cir_bus
 cir2bus_to = PSRI.get_map(data, "PSRSerie", "PSRBus"; relation_type = PSRI.RELATION_TO)
 cir2bus_from = PSRI.get_map(data, "PSRSerie", "PSRBus"; relation_type = PSRI.RELATION_FROM)
 ```
 Now we can build the incidence matrix.
 Each row corresponds to a circuit and each column corresponds to a bus.
-The element at the index ´[i,j]´ is -1 if the circuit ´i´ starts from the bus ´j´, 1 if it goes to this bus, and 0 if they both have no relation:
+The element at the index (i,j) is -1 if the circuit i starts from the bus j, 1 if it goes to this bus, and 0 if they both have no relation:
 ```@example cir_bus
 bus_size = PSRI.max_elements(data, "PSRBus")
 cir_size = PSRI.max_elements(data, "PSRSerie")